ChrisCherng/to-do-list/README.md

 ## Credits
 - Code Institute for the GitHub template for terminal applications.
-- The [Pretty Table API](https://pypi.org/project/prettytable/) to neatly format the table outputs to the console.
+- [Pretty Table](https://pypi.org/project/prettytable/) to neatly format the table outputs to the console.
+- [Pyfiglet](https://github.com/pwaller/pyfiglet) for the ASCII header.
 - [LucidChart](https://www.lucidchart.com/pages/) for the flowcharts used in the planning stage.
 - My mentor, Victor Miclovich, for his valuable insights, feedback and advice.
 - My partner, Scott, for his support throughout the project.